thecodingmachine/magic-query/doc/discard_unused_parameters.md

 // $sql == "SELECT * FROM products p WHERE status2 = null"
 ```

+####Working with prepared statements

+The `MagicQuery::build` method will remove unused parameters AND replace placeholders with the values.
+If you are looking for the best possible performance, you can use the alternative `MagicQuery::buildPreparedStatement` method.

+The "buildPreparedStatement" method is removing unused parameters BUT it does not replace placeholders.
+As a result, MagicQuery can perform some more internal caching and if you have many similar requests,
+you will get some performance gains.

 ###Other alternatives

 To avoid concatenating strings, frameworks and libraries have used different strategies.
 Using a full ORM (like